ibm-cloud-architecture/refarch-integration-services/README.md

 The `@ApplicationPath` is an annotation from JAX-RS to specify the root context of the web application.

-The Purchase Order may be externalize to a separate micro service, as only the customer id and product ids are needed during the creation of an order.
+The Purchase Order may be externalize to a separate microservice, as only the customer id and product ids are needed during the creation of an order.
 Even if the data base is the same the logic and ownership of this logic may be different than the customer one.
+So a good candidate to move to a new microservice.

 ### Customer resource
 Created a Customer resource Java class and add JAXRS annotations to define the URL paths and the swagger documentation: